On Stable and Unstable Behaviours of Certain Rotation Segments: Unbounded Deviations

-The claim is that, some local leaf in $K$, which is included in $W^s(p)$ or $W^u(p)$, and different from $L$, must contain a fundamental domain of $W^s(p)$ or $W^u(p)$, that is, some sub-arc connecting a point and its image.
-Suppose for contradiction this is not true.
+The claim is that, some local leaf in $K$, which is contained in $W^s(p)$ or $W^u(p)$, and different from $L$, must contain a fundamental domain of $W^s(p)$ or $W^u(p)$, that is, some sub-arc connecting a point and its image.
+Suppose by contradiction that this is not true.

 Then one of the following cases must happen (see Figure~\ref{fig7a}). \begin{enumerate} \item $f(\theta^+)$ intersects $\theta^+$. \item $f(\theta^+)$ is above $\theta^+$. \item $f(\theta^+)$ is below $\theta^+$. \end{enumerate}